 - 70% of people in the United States aren’t sure what AR is.
 IBT, 2017)

 - Almost 50% of Americans have used augmented reality without even realizing it.
 (GearBrain, 2017)

 Software-as-a-Solution or SaaS is one of the main categories of cloud computing.
 Thriving alongside Infrastructure-as-a-Service (IaaS) products and Platform-as-a-Service (PaaS) products, this technology has been known for simplifying the distribution, delivery, and maintenance of business systems.

 It may not be an emerging technology, but we included it on this list primarily because many SaaS products have yet to reach their full potential.
-Software providers are still figuring out how to incorporate different types of tech such as AI and analytics into their systems in order to make them better.
-Moreover, there are still quite a few companies who have not implemented SaaS solutions for their day-to-day operations despite the proliferation of SaaS productivity tools.
+Software providers are still figuring out how to incorporate different types of tech, such as AI and analytics into their systems to make them better.
+Moreover, there are still quite a few companies that have not implemented SaaS solutions for their day-to-day operations despite the proliferation of SaaS productivity tools.